Upmarket cup noodles and chocolates keep Abenomics' pulse beating

 Companies in the service sector, which rely more on part time work, say that upward trend is likely to continue.

-"We're not at a point where we don't have enough staff, but the cost of hiring is going up every year," said Yasutaka Kawamura, president of beef bowl restaurant operator Yoshinoya Holding Co Ltd.
+"We're not at a point where we don't have enough staff, but the cost of hiring is going up every year," said Yasutaka Kawamura, president of beef bowl restaurant operator Yoshinoya Holding Co Ltd (9861.T).

 A continued increase in wages, even if part-time, would be good news for Abe, who has repeatedly urged businesses to raise wages as part of his policy aimed at reflating Japan's economy.